Update: If you’re planning on throwing your own family reunion, make sure to check out:

 Once everyone has been seated in an uncomfortable spot, we needed people to interact with one another.
 I’m generally not a fan of forced interactions, but we decided to include two items on the table that would help “kickstart” the conversation.

-The first item would be a conversation starter, commonly known as an “ice-breaker”.
+The first tool we employed is commonly known as an “ice-breaker”.
 Each conversation starter would be placed at everyone’s seat and have two sections.
 In the first section, you have to say how you’re related to either my grandmother or one of her sisters.

 When thinking about familial relationships (especially when dealing with 2nd / 3rd cousins), it’s always good to have people form a visual baseline of where you are in the family tree.